LorenzoMorelli/GPU_profile_selector/README.md

 ```

 ## TODO
+- When in unknown state, the icon is missing.
-- Add setting for choosing shell path.
+- Add setting to choose shell path.
-- In "AttachedToBatteryView" change the title by getting it directly from envycontrol.
+- If restart prompt is canceled, then re-query the current state from envycontrol.
+- Detect if envycontrol is not installed instead of prompting a restart popup in anycase.
 - Automatically install envycontrol tool during extension installation phase.
-- Detect if envycontrol is not installed instead of prompting a restart popup in anycase.
-- Add a setting for allowing user to choose where to place the extension view between topbar and menu panel.
-- Change the big V close the gpu profile with icon.